cepdnaclk/e20-3yp-P-E-BO-Desk-Companion/README.md

 ## Solution

-PE-BO Desk Companion solves this problem by integrating IoT, AI, and real-time communication to streamline task management and home automation.
+P-E-BO Desk Companion solves this problem by integrating IoT, AI, and real-time communication to streamline task management and home automation.
 By using voice and gesture recognition, users can interact with the robot easily, ensuring a seamless and efficient experience.
 The robot’s ability to manage tasks, send alerts, and control devices from a single interface helps improve daily living.

 ## Getting Started

-To start using PE-BO Desk Companion, follow these steps:
+To start using P-E-BO Desk Companion, follow these steps:

-1. **Setup**: Install the PE-BO Desk Companion and connect it to your Wi-Fi and IoT devices.
+1. **Setup**: Install the P-E-BO Desk Companion and connect it to your Wi-Fi and IoT devices.
 2. **Voice Command Setup**: Configure the voice recognition system and train the robot to recognize your commands.
 3. **Control Devices**: Use the mobile application or voice commands to control IoT devices and manage tasks.